Why hasn't my video gone supernova 😭?

 2. Make your Video Feature the Best 10 Seconds Ever

-One fifth of your viewers will click away from a video within 10 seconds or less.
+will click away from a video within 10 seconds or less.
 Short and to the point – that’s what the video experts are recommending.
 Our advice?
 Get right to the grit of the tale and manage expectations from the outset (within the first 5 to 10 seconds).

 Try sparking your audience’s curiosity by asking questions and using teasers to hook their attention right away.